vaadin/kubernetes-kit/azure-kit-terraform/README.md

 If you plan to use normal certificates it's best to follow guide by Microsoft: [learn.microsoft.com/en-us/azure/aks/csi-secrets-store-nginx-tls](learn.microsoft.com/en-us/azure/aks/csi-secrets-store-nginx-tls)

 ## Autoscaling
-Theres 2 types of autoscaling possible:
+Theres different types of autoscaling possible:
+- The horizontal pod autoscaler.
+- Vertical Pod Autoscaling
 - The cluster autoscaler.
-- The horizontal pod autoscaler.

 ### Horizoncal pod autoscaler
 The [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) controls the scale of a Deployment and its ReplicaSet.
 It is implemented as a Kubernetes API resource and a controller and can not be deployed with this terraform.